mozilla/templeton/README.md

     templeton install <www-data-dir>

-Copies support files (JS, CSS) into a "templeton" directory in <www-data-dir>.
+Copies support files (JS, CSS) into a "templeton" directory in www-data-dir.
 The latter should be the root of the web site that will serve templeton apps, since the template HTML file loads JS and CSS from /templeton.

     templeton init <appname>

-Creates a new templeton project in a directory called <appname>, relative to the current working directory.
-If virtualenv is available, a virtualenv is installed to the new directory, and the template files are installed to
-<appname>/src/<appname>/.
-If virtualenv is not available, the templates are
-copied directly into <appname>/.
+Creates a new templeton project in a directory called appname, relative to the current working directory.
+If virtualenv is available, a virtualenv is installed to the new directory, and the template files are installed to appname/src/appname/.
+If virtualenv is not available, the templates are copied directly into appname/.

   You should be able to serve up your default app by doing